RangS-1/Browser/README.md

 ```
 -------------
 ## Disclaimer
-This project is not completed. yet!
-The main Goals is make it compatible to Linux or even Mac OS.
+This project is not completed. yet!  and the main Goals is make it compatible to Linux or even Mac OS.